xyproto/emojiterm/README.md

 Want to find a suitable Emoji for use on GitHub, using only a terminal that supports 256 colors?
 Then this application is for you.

-You can list all available emoji names, or search for a keyword and display the emoji directly on the terminal.
+`emojiterm` can list all available emoji names, or search for a keyword and display the emoji directly on the terminal.

 ![recording](img/recording.gif)